General terms and conditions

 For grants of €125,000 or more, the Mondriaan Fund must receive a financial statement from the recipient within three months of the end date of the activities, accompanied by an approved auditor’s report from an independent accountant, in accordance with the model that can be downloaded here (Dutch only).

 Please note that if personnel costs, for example, the applicant’s own personnel or temporary staff are included in the application, the accountant must also have looked at the hours spent on the project.
 Without this confirmed information, the auditor may withhold his opinion for that segment of the stipend.
 Financial accounts and substantive reports must be submitted separately.
+Here are some audit guidelines for the accountant to follow (Dutch only).

 In the case of non-awarded applications